amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 **Arguments**

-``model_input``: (String) This parameter specifies the file path of the model that is to be quantized.
+``model_input``: (String) Specifies the file path of the model that is to be quantized.

-``model_output``: (String) This parameter specifies the file path where the quantized model will be saved.
+``model_output``: (String) Specifies the file path where the quantized model will be saved.

-``calibration_data_reader``: (Object or None) This parameter is a calibration data reader that enumerates the calibration data and generates inputs for the original model.
-If you wish to use random data for a quick test, you can set calibration_data_reader to None.
+``calibration_data_reader``: (Object or None) A calibration data reader that enumerates the calibration data and generates inputs for the original model.
+If you want to use random data for a quick test, you can set calibration_data_reader to None.

-``quant_format``: (Enum) This parameter defines the quantization format for the model.
+``quant_format``: (Enum) Defines the quantization format for the model.
 It has the following options:

-- QOperator This option quantizes the model directly using quantized operators.
+- QOperator: This option quantizes the model directly using quantized operators.
-- QDQ This option quantizes the model by inserting QuantizeLinear/DeQuantizeLinear into the tensor.
+- QDQ: This option quantizes the model by inserting QuantizeLinear/DeQuantizeLinear into the tensor.
 It supports 8-bit quantization only
-- VitisQuantFormat.QDQ This option quantizes the model by inserting VAIQuantizeLinear/VAIDeQuantizeLinear into the tensor.
+- VitisQuantFormat.QDQ: This option quantizes the model by inserting VAIQuantizeLinear/VAIDeQuantizeLinear into the tensor.
 It supports a wider range of bit-widths and configurations.
-- VitisQuantFormat.FixNeuron This option quantizes the model by inserting FixNeuron (a combination of QuantizeLinear and DeQuantizeLinear) into the tensor.
+- VitisQuantFormat.FixNeuron: This option quantizes the model by inserting FixNeuron (a combination of QuantizeLinear and DeQuantizeLinear) into the tensor.
 This is the default value.

-``calibrate_method``: (Enum) This parameter is used to set the power-of-2 scale quantization method.
+``calibrate_method``: (Enum) Used to set the power-of-2 scale quantization method.
 It currently supports two methods:

 - 'vai_q_onnx.PowerOfTwoMethod.NonOverflow'
 - 'vai_q_onnx.PowerOfTwoMethod.MinMSE' (default)

-``input_nodes``: (List of Strings) This parameter is a list of the names of the starting nodes to be quantized.
-Nodes in the model before these nodes will not be quantized.
+``input_nodes``: (List of Strings) A list of the names of the starting nodes to be quantized.
+Nodes in the model before these nodes are not quantized.
 For example, this argument can be used to skip some pre-processing nodes or stop the first node from being quantized.
 The default value is an empty list ([]).

-``output_nodes``: (List of Strings) This parameter is a list of the names of the end nodes to be quantized.
-Nodes in the model after these nodes will not be quantized.
+``output_nodes``: (List of Strings) A list of the names of the end nodes to be quantized.
+Nodes in the model after these nodes are not quantized.
 For example, this argument can be used to skip some post-processing nodes or stop the last node from being quantized.
 The default value is an empty list ([]).

-``extra_options``: (Dict or None) This parameter is a dictionary of additional options that can be passed to the quantization process.
+``extra_options``: (Dict or None) A dictionary of additional options that can be passed to the quantization process.
 If there are no additional options to provide, this can be set to None.
 The default value is None.

 *************************
-Recommended configuration
+Recommended Configuration
 *************************

-These are the recommended configuration for ``vai_q_onnx.quantize_static`` when targeting IPU
+These are the recommended configurations for ``vai_q_onnx.quantize_static`` when targeting IPU:

 .. code-block::